Prising apart geodesics by length in hyperbolic 3-manifolds: Curves on surfaces

 For a non-simple curve $C$, the {\em self-intersection number} of $C$ is the minimum number of times any representative in the free homotopy class $C$ intersects itself.

-Two curves $C$ and $C'$ are {\em disjoint} if they contain disjoint representatives; otherwise, no such disjoint representatives exists and the curves {\em intersect}.
+Two curves $C$ and $C'$ are {\em disjoint} if they contain disjoint representatives; otherwise, no such disjoint representatives exist and the curves {\em intersect}.
 Note that a peripheral curve on $S$ is necessarily disjoint from every other curve on $S$.

 A useful property of hyperbolic structures is that for each non-peripheral curve $C$ on $S$ and each hyperbolic structure $x$ on $S$, there exists a unique closed geodesic $C^\ast$ on $S_x$ in the free homotopy class $C$.
+Moreover, the self-intersection number of the free homotopy class $C$ is realised by the self-intersection number of the geodesic representative $C^\ast$ of $C$.

 The situation for peripheral curves is slightly more complicated.
 Namely, there are two possible types of end for $S$ with a given hyperbolic structure $x$.
 One type of end is a {\em funnel}, so that there exists a simple, closed geodesic bounding an exponentially flaring end of $S_x$ homeomorphic to an annulus.
 Such an end exists if and only if $S_x$ has infinite area.
+The {\em convex core} of the surface $S_x$ is the result of cutting $S_x$ along the simple closed geodesics bounding the funnel ends and removing the open funnels.

 The other type of end is a {\em cusp}, which is conformally equivalent to a punctured disc.
 For a peripheral curve $C$ homotopic into a cusp on $S_x$, there is no closed geodesic in the free homotopy class $C$; instead, there exist a sequence of representatives of $C$ whose lengths on $S_x$ go to zero.
+The cusp ends of a hyperbolic surface are contained in the convex core of the surface.

 Phrased in terms of geodesics, two non-peripheral curves $C_0$ and $C_1$ on $S$ intersect if and only if their geodesic representatives $C_0^\ast$ and $C_1^\ast$ intersect for some, and hence every, hyperbolic structure on $S$.